MicrosoftDocs/azure-docs/articles/managed-grafana/how-to-set-up-private-access.md

 ---
-title: How to set up private access in Azure Managed Grafana
+title: How to set up private access (preview) in Azure Managed Grafana
-description: How to disable public access to your Azure Managed Grafana instance and enable private endpoints.
+description: How to disable public access to your Azure Managed Grafana instance and configure private endpoints.
 author: maud-lv
 ms.author: malev
 ms.service: managed-grafana